nlimpert/crosscut/guideline.rst

    Staging Files
    -----------------------------------------------------------------------------

-   .. internal:: To stage files, that might be taken into a commit later, you
+   .. role:author:: To stage files, that might be taken into a commit later, you
       can use :bash:`git add -p <changed file>`.
 We strictly discourage from just using :bash:`git add` and don't you ever dare do a :bash:`git add *`.
       Know about every change you want to add to a commit.